ricpacca/magicset/README.md

 Given this approach, how can the server retrieve efficiently the original instance of the items indicated by the clients upon performing an action?

-A MagicSet answers this need in an efficient and elegant way, allowing to store unique items, and later manage them given only their ids.
+A MagicSet provides an efficient and elegant solution to this need, allowing to store unique items, and later manage them given only their ids.

 ## Usage